-- Global long-term surface soil moisture data production includes three basic parts: 1) preprocessing: the production of highquality neural network inputs, including the training target soil moisture, predictor soil moisture products and the quality impact factors (i.e., 9 environmental factors); 2) neural network operation: the training of localized neural networks (i.e., the rules for soil moisture prediction are separately trained in different 1°×1° zones) followed by surface soil moisture simulation based on the localized neural networks; and 3) postprocessing: the correction of potential errors or deficiencies in the soil - 250 moisture simulation outputs.
+Global long-term surface soil moisture data production includes three basic parts, including (1) preprocessing, or the production of high-quality neural network inputs, including the training target soil moisture, predictor soil moisture products, and the quality impact factors (i.e. nine environmental factors); (2) neural network operation, or the training of localized neural networks (i.e. the rules for soil moisture prediction are separately trained in different $1^{\circ} \times 1^{\circ}$ zones) followed by surface soil moisture simulation based on the localized neural networks; and (3) postprocessing, or the correction of potential errors or deficiencies in the soil moisture simulation outputs.

-The temporal span of the primary training target SMAP does not overlap with that of TMI, FY-3B, WindSat or AMSR-E (see Figure 1), while most microwave soil moisture products are not available from the beginning year 2003 (e.g., AMSR2 data are only available since July 2012).
-Therefore, to fully utilize the 10 predictor surface soil moisture products retrieved from 7 different microwave sensors and form a temporally continuous soil moisture dataset covering 2003~2018, several iterative rounds of simulations are performed.
-Here, 'iterative' means that the simulated soil moisture data in a round were also converted to part of the training targets of the next round's neural network (hereinafter the 'secondary training targets'), thus extending the potential temporal span of the target soil moisture data.
+The temporal span of the primary training target SMAP does not overlap with that of TMI, FY-3B, WindSat, or AMSR-E (see Fig. 1), while most microwave soil moisture products are not available from the beginning year 2003 (e.g. AMSR2 data are only available since July 2012).
+Therefore, to fully utilize the 10 predictor surface soil moisture products retrieved from seven different microwave sensors and form a temporally continuous soil moisture dataset covering 2003-2018, several iterative rounds of simulations are performed.
+Here, "iterative" means that the simulated soil moisture data in a round were also converted to part of the training targets of the next round's neural network (hereinafter the "secondary training targets"), thus extending the potential temporal span of the target soil moisture data.
 Accordingly, the postprocessing steps which are intended to transform the simulation outputs to reliable secondary training targets can be seen as preprocessing steps as well.
-The basic flow of this process is shown in Figure 2.
+The basic flow of this process is shown in Fig. 2.

-260 2.2.1 Neural network design (1): localized neural networks
+2.2.1 Neural network design (1): localized neural networks

 In this study, instead of a universal network, we devised localized neural networks.
 The data within each individual zone are used to train a zonal neural network (hereinafter a subnetwork), which is used for soil moisture simulation at that zone.
 By comparison, localized neural networks help improve the training efficiency; however, a smaller zonal size does not indicate a better simulation accuracy.
-We noticed that over arid regions, the surface soil moisture values retrieved by the LPRM algorithm (AMSR2/TMI/WindSat/AMSR-E-LPRM-X) can be obviously different on the two sides of each edge of 1°×1° sized squares, which was probably attributed to the spatial distribution of key parameters (i.e., some parameters are at 1° resolution).
-This finding suggests that subnetworks should be built at the $1^{\circ}\times1^{\circ}$ scale.
-Therefore, we divided the global extent except the polar areas ($80^{\circ}N\sim60^{\circ}S$) into 140×360 zones.
-Here, for a 0.1° pixel during a specific 10-day period, if all the input data (input soil moisture products and quality impact factors) have valid values, one valid data point is provided.
-Therefore, the maximal

-270 number of valid data points applied to train a subnetwork = 100 × the number of 10-day periods within the training period.
-The subnetworks with less than 100 valid data points (e.g., those in oceans) were dropped, leaving usually >15,000 zonal subnetworks included in an independent neural network.
-The training was performed in MATLAB 2016a-using the Neural network fitting toolbox, and the number of nodes in the hidden layer (between the input and output layers (Stinchcombe and White, 1989)) of each subnetwork was 7.
+We noticed that over arid regions, the surface soil moisture values retrieved by the LPRM algorithm (AMSR2/TMI/WindSat/AMSR-E-LPRM-X) can be obviously different on the two sides of each edge of $1^{\circ} \times 1^{\circ}$ sized squares, which was probably attributed to the spatial distribution of key parameters (i.e. some parameters are at 1° resolution).
+This finding suggests that subnetworks should be built at the $1^{\circ} \times 1^{\circ}$ scale.
+Therefore, we divided the global extent except the polar areas $(80^{\circ} \text{ N}-60^{\circ} \text{ S})$ into $140 \times 360$ zones.
+Here, for a 0.1° pixel during a specific 10 d period, if all the input data (input soil moisture products and quality impact factors) have valid values, one valid data point is provided.
+Therefore, the maximal number of valid data points applied to train a subnetwork is 100 times the number of 10 d periods within the training period.
+The subnetworks with fewer than 100 valid data points (e.g. those in oceans) were dropped, leaving usually > 15000 zonal subnetworks included in an independent neural network.
+The training was performed in MATLAB 2016a using the neural network fitting toolbox, and the number of nodes in the hidden layer (between the input and output layers; Stinchcombe and White, 1989) of each subnetwork was seven.
 We chose the gradient descent backpropagation algorithm as the training function.